acisops/acis_anomaly_pages/source/fep_reset.rst

    does not complain, but you would notice that fewer CCD/FEPs are accumulating statistics in the center section than you would expect.
-The header part of the middle section, with the CCD/FEP assignments would still show the FEPs that had reset but there would be no data below them.
+The header part of the middle section, with the CCD/FEP assignments would still show the FEPs that had reset, but the display would be static (and may be blank if the anomaly occurred while in comm).
 So there is an indication that something is amiss, but it is not in red flashing letters.

    If you saw the science report at the end of the run, you would see that the FEPs that had reset would have many fewer exposures/events/etc.